anjlab/android-inapp-billing-v3/README.md

 	@Override
 	public void onBillingInitialized() {
 		/*
-		 * Called then BillingProcessor was initialized and its ready to purchase */
+		 * Called when BillingProcessor was initialized and it's ready to purchase */
 	}

 	@Override
 	public void onProductPurchased(String productId, TransactionDetails details) {
 		/*
-		 * Called then requested PRODUCT ID was successfully purchased */
+		 * Called when requested PRODUCT ID was successfully purchased */
 	}

 	@Override
 	public void onBillingError(int errorCode, Throwable error) {
 		/*
-		 * Called then some error occurred.
+		 * Called when some error occurred.
 See Constants class for more details */
 	}

 	@Override
 	public void onPurchaseHistoryRestored() {
 		/*
-		 * Called then purchase history was restored and the list of all owned PRODUCT ID's
+		 * Called when purchase history was restored and the list of all owned PRODUCT ID's
 		 * was loaded from Google Play
 		 */
 	}